Kane Tucker

 Kane Tucker (born 12 March 2000) is an Irish amateur boxer.
 He competes at Light-Heavyweight (81 kg).
 Tucker trains at Emerald ABC Belfast, under Harry Hawkins.

 Amateur career

 National Titles

-Kane Tucker has an impressive underage record with successfully obtaining nine consecutive Irish amateur titles.
+Kane Tucker has an impressive underage record with successfully obtaining ten consecutive Irish amateur titles.

 2014 European Schoolboys Championships

 Tucker won his first major international medal, a 63 kg bronze, at the 2014 European Schoolboys Championships in Keszthely, Hungary in 2014.